BY LINDA HIRVONEN

 - Repetition and copies

-The most cost efficient pattern is a original of maximum size 3200 x 3200 meters (or 10'6'' x 10'6'' feet) in a seamless pattern that is printed as a continuous wallpaper-like way onto the Graphic Concrete membrane.
+The most cost efficient pattern is a original of maximum size 3200 x 3200 meters (or 10'6'' x 10'6'' feet) in a seamless pattern that is printed as a continuous wallpaper-like way onto the Graphic Concrete paper.

 - Free flowing pattern